vllm-project/vllm/docs/source/models/pooling_models.rst

 ``LLM.classify``
 ^^^^^^^^^^^^^^^^

-The :class:`~vllm.LLM.classify` method outputs a logits vector for each prompt.
+The :class:`~vllm.LLM.classify` method outputs a probability vector for each prompt.
 It is primarily designed for classification models.

 .. code-block:: python